architect/arc.codes/src/views/docs/en/reference/app.arc/macros.md

 description: Extend Architect app functionality
 ---

 Extend the functionality of your Architect app with standard CloudFormation.
 The `@macro` primitive allows developers to add any resources or modify existing ones extending Architect into the entire AWS ecosystem supported by CloudFormation.
+Macros also allow you to look for custom directives and add pre deploy steps.
+You can find some examples in our [github](https://github.com/architect/?q=macro-&type=source).

 ## Getting started